Disadvantages of Dental Crowns

 7. Potential for Crown Failure

-A 15-year study published in the Journal of Dental Research (2024) found a cumulative failure rate of 28.33% for zirconia crowns, with common issues including:
+A study published in the Journal of Dental Research in 2024 found that zirconia crowns have a cumulative failure rate of approximately 28.33% over 15 years due to issues such as:

 • Veneer fractures